 Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
-The Graduate College requires a minimum TOEFL score of 550 (PBT) or 80 (iBT).
+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
+The Graduate College requires a minimum TOEFL score of 80 (iBT).

 The statement of purpose should be approximately 1,000 words describing the applicant's academic background, the reasons for wishing to pursue a doctorate in religious studies, the proposed area of specialization, and specific research topics the student plans to engage in at Arizona State University.